 Note: You may use this hand beater to easily beat curd.

 - Soak boondi in ½ cup water for 10 minutes or until soft.
 If you like the crunchy taste of boondi don’t soak it.
 Instead put it in beaten curd just before serving.

 - Add all spices to the beaten curd except red chili powder.

 - Transfer the boondi in a strainer and press slightly with hand to drain out excess water.

 - Add boondi into beaten spiced curd, stir gently to mix, garnish with red chili powder and jeera powder.

-- Keep in refrigerator for at least ½ an hour before serving.
+- Keep in refrigerator for ½ an hour before serving (this is optional).